Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 Three Sisters Blue Mountains Australia

-Inside: Why Katoomba and the Blue Mountains are the best day trip from Sydney and how to make the most of one day.
+Inside: Katoomba and the Blue Mountains are the perfect day trip from Sydney.
+Here’s how to make the most of your day.

 Today, we reach continent #7 on this 7-continent trip around the world.
 From Antarctica to Australia, it’s been quite an adventure!